riverwm/river/README.md

 The first release supporting the [river-window-management-v1](protocol/river-window-management-v1.xml) protocol will be 0.4.0.
 The protocol is implemented on river's main branch and is already robust/feature complete enough for me to use as my daily driver.
-There are however missing features that need to be implemented before the 0.4.0 release, for example keyboard layout configuration.

 Currently the only documentation for the [river-window-management-v1](protocol/river-window-management-v1.xml) protocol